 Stay inside, away from people when you are sick or feel unwell.

 In case you get sick and are symptomatic, call a local medical practice and they will advise you accordingly.

 Tips for an Injury-free Holiday

 As an experienced holiday-goer you know the basics.
 Here are just a few reminders when preparing for a relaxing and accident and injury-free holiday:

 The sun in our area is a bit on the mean side, so always use sunblock when going to the beach, going for a hike or even when just going for a stroll on the cliff path or in town.
 Get after sun soothing cream for those irresponsible moments.
 Use an umbrella/gazebo when spending extended times on the beach.

 Always wear a hat when outside in the sun.

-Beware of the strong currents when swimming/surfing/body boarding at especially Voëlklip, Kammabaai and Mossel River.
+Beware of the strong currents when swimming/surfing/body boarding at especially Voëlklip, Kammabaai, Mossel River and Onrus beaches.
 Diligently follow instructions from lifeguards on duty.

 Be careful when leaving the cliff path to walk on the rocky areas near the sea, as waves can splash high and aggressively and surprise holiday-goers.